Are the activities for boys and girls?

 How do we know where to drop off and pick up our children?

-We post this information on the website as soon as we receive it from our partner sites.
+We post this information on the location pages as soon as we receive it from our partner sites.
 In the case where STEM Camp is located at a university or a college this information can take a while to be forwarded to us as they have internal procedures they must follow to make drop off and pick up as seamless as possible for parents.
 An email is sent prior to the start of each STEM Camp week to all enrolled parents with this information.

-What is a Convenience Fee?
+What is the Convenience Fee?

 Ratio of counsellors